 Now, I will be honest with you, I haven’t always been the biggest reader.
 For me, even right now, it really takes a certain type of book to get me to sit down and keep reading.
 However, in recent months, I have come to find that novels that fall into the personal development and self-help genre have become my current favorites!
 Now that I have found my new favorite genre of books, I cannot put them down.

-In the past couple of weeks, I have been making it a habit to sit down and read a few chapters of my current book to ease my mind and relieve any built of stress from the day.
+In the past couple of weeks, I have been making it a habit to sit down and read a few chapters of my current book to ease my mind and relieve any build-up of stress from the day.
 Whether I read in the bath, in bed, or on the couch under a blanket!
 I have never loved reading as much as I do right now, and I am so happy that I have taken the time to develop this new habit.

 A few that I recommend are definitely “Girl, Wash Your Face” by Rachel Hollis, “You Are A Badass” by Jen Sincero, and “Declutter Your Mind” by S.J Scott!
 You can also check out all of my other favorite books that are currently on my little bookshelf on my “Get The Secrets” page!
 I love all of these books, and each one of them has their own unique way of inspiring and encouraging you to invest time into improving your mind, health, confidence, self-esteem, and overwell wellness!